hs763/lmb-nextflow/docs/README.md

 ### First-time setup
 Once you have logged-in, there are a couple of commands you should run once to setup your system to be able to run Nextflow.

 1. We recommend using the 'bash' shell by default, instead of 'tcsh'.
-Don't worry about this terminology if you haven't heard it before, simply put bash and tcsh are slighly different dialects of the same language.
+Don't worry about this terminology if you haven't heard it before, simply put bash and tcsh are slightly different dialects of the same language.
 When you enter commands into the terminal window you have just opened (also know as the shell), using bash or tcsh will sometimes result in different operations.

 Firstly, just check whether you are using bash or tcsh.
 Enter in the command line: